StrangeBeeCorp/helm-charts/charts/thehive/README.md

 ### ElasticSearch

-By default, this Chart will deploy an ElasticSearch cluster made of 2 nodes (with one master node).
+By default, this Chart will deploy an ElasticSearch cluster made of 2 nodes (both master-eligible and general purposed).

 You can check out [the related Helm Chart](./README.md#dependencies) to see configuration options.